-The farcical trial, presided over by the maesters of Yevon: Kelk Ronso, Kinoc, Mica and Seymour himself, ends in the party being sentenced to their death in the Via Purifico.
-Yuna escapes with Auron, Kimahri and Lulu in tow, defeating Issaru, a rival summor, before exiting the labyrinth portion of the Purifico.
+The farcical trial presided over by the maesters of Yevon: Kelk Ronso, Kinoc, Mica, and Seymour himself, ends in the party being sentenced to their death in the Via Purifico.
+Yuna escapes with Auron, Kimahri, and Lulu in tow, defeating Issaru, a rival summoner, before exiting the labyrinth portion of the Purifico.
 Tidus, thrown into a maze of underwater passages with Wakka and Rikku, also escape after defeating Evrae.
-The entire party, emergent, defeat Seymour in battle a second time.
+The entire party, emergent, defeats Seymour in battle a second time.
 After a respite in part of the Macalania Woods and a romantic embrace between Tidus and Yuna (in the famous scene which plays "Suteki da ne"), the party travels through the Calm Lands and onto Mt.
 Gagazet, the Ronso homeland.
-Halfway up the mountain, Kimahri encounters members of his old tribe, who tell him to turn back, as he was banished from the mountain long ago.
+Halfway up the mountain, Kimahri encounters his old tribe members, who tell him to turn back, as he was banished from the mountain long ago.
 Kimahri fights his tribesmen, Biran and Yenke, defeating them and earning their respect.
 When the party reaches the summit, they encounter Seymour, whose powers have continued to grow in death and encompass now levitation, and learn that he slaughtered the Ronso tribe behind him.
-The group defeats Seymour for a third time and continues down the mountainside toward the ruins of Zanarkand.
+The group defeats Seymour for the third time and continues down the mountainside toward the ruins of Zanarkand.

 Before reaching the bottom of the mountain, Tidus learns that he, his father, Jecht, and the Zanarkand known to them are dream-like entities created by Yevon, the real Zanarkand's ancient ruler.
-It is after this that the party reach the bottom of the mountain and ends Tidus' flashback sequence, which had begun at the beginning of the game.
+After this, the party reaches the bottom of the mountain and ends Tidus' flashback sequence, which had begun at the beginning of the game.
 Inside the Temple of Zanarkand, the group learns from Lady Yunalesca that the Final Aeon is created from the spirit and life of one of the summoner's guardians, the last of which had been Braska's guardian, Jecht.
 A flashback visible to the entire group occurs; it shows Auron, ten years ago, attempting to attack Yunalesca for the deaths of Braska and Jecht.
 Yunalesca fells Auron in this display, revealing to the party that Auron is an Unsent himself.